treangenlab/somatem/docs/tool_status-quicknotes.md

   - (_without version numbers_) python 3.9 has conflict with biopython; Need to figure out which version supports this: biopython 1.70 + conflict with other packages as well :( (experiment with fixed versions of few of them)
   - (_with version numbers_) conflicts with other named versions as well (see output below)

+- Sylph: test module for profile with example data from repo works

 ```sh
 error    libmamba Could not solve for environment specs
     The following packages are incompatible